StephenBlackWasAlreadyTaken/xDrip/battle_of_the_dexes.md

-A few weeks ago I started a new sensor and kicked off the BattleOfTheDexes I compared my DexDrip Alogrithm against the Dexcom 505 Algorithm.
+A few weeks ago I started a new sensor and kicked off the BattleOfTheDexes I compared my xDrip Alogrithm against the Dexcom 505 Algorithm.
 _(obviously its just one sample so nothing conclusive, but the results are in)_

 &nbsp;

-METER | Dexcom | DexDrip
+METER | Dexcom | xDrip
 -----:|-----:|-----:
 105 | 87 | **100**
 181 | **188** | 169